fastforwardlabs/mdffreport12/src/02-background.md

 The second step in the anomaly detection loop, the test step, introduces the concept of threshold-based anomaly tagging.
-Based on the range of scores assigned by the model, one can select a threshold rule that drives the anomaly tagging process;e.g., scores above a given threshold are tagged as anomalies, while those below it are tagged as normal.
+Based on the range of scores assigned by the model, one can select a threshold rule that drives the anomaly tagging process; e.g., scores above a given threshold are tagged as anomalies, while those below it are tagged as normal.
 The idea of a threshold is valuable, as it provides the analyst an easy lever with which to tune the “sensitivity” of the anomaly tagging process.
 Interestingly, while most methods for anomaly detection follow